S1aX0r/Ghosted/Ghosted.md

 -No webcam / microphone

--No OS
+-No OS (Install GNU/Linux or Qubes)

 That will cost around $2,920 or more depending on shipping.
 UEFI can be replaced with Libreboot or Coreboot.
-13 inch laptop.
+14 inch laptop.

 ### 2. Asus ROG Flow X13 2023 ###